 To locate a volunteer Master Gardener or for questions related to gardening, contact your county UW-Extension Office.

 University of Wisconsin-Extension Urban Horticulture has information and links to a series of helpful publications that provide even more details and great tips on gardening.

 Need Help Extending the Growing Season?

 Learn more about using cold frames to extend the school garden growing season.

 Got Veggies? is a garden-based nutrition education curriculum created with the goal of getting children to eat more fresh fruits and vegetables.
 Got Veggies? features seven full lesson plans that are aligned with Wisconsin's Model Academic Standards for Nutrition, Health, Science, and other related subjects.
 A series of shorter garden-based activities are also included, as well as fun recipes and helpful tips for cooking and eating in the garden.
 This curriculum provides an all around great way to nurture students’ interest in growing and eating fresh fruits and vegetables!

-Comments or Suggestions?
+Comments or suggestions?
 If you liked the site or couldn’t find something you were looking for, let us know.
-We will try and update the site to meet the needs of our audience.
-Thank you for your input.
+We try to update the site to meet the needs of our audience.
+Thank you for your feedback.